chrishuson/chrishuson.github.io/IB2023/01-Slides-Algebra.md

 Friday 9 September 2022

-### Do Now: Complete the following problem in your notebook:
+### Do Now: Complete the following problem in your notebook

 A gym membership costs \$75 to join and \$50 per month.
 Make a table of the total amount that must be paid after zero months, one month, two months, etc., through six months.